 However, this is only one way in which the soil may be a cause of yellowing leaves.

-Areca prefers loamy soil, and peat-based mixes work great for indoor plants.
-Consider repotting with fresh soil every two years.
+- Areca prefers loamy soil, and peat-based mixes work great for indoor palms.
+Consider repotting with fresh potting soil every two years.

-For outdoor plants, make sure to amend the soil with compost periodically to ensure plenty of nutrients.
+- For outdoor palms, make sure to amend the soil with compost periodically to ensure plenty of nutrients.

 This can lead to an excess of nitrogen which becomes too much of a good thing.

-To remedy this, always follow the instructions on the packaging and flush the soil regularly.
+To remedy this, always follow the packaging instructions and regularly flush the soil.
+We would also recommend using a balanced water-soluble fertilizer.

 In extreme cases, you may need to do an emergency transplant to fresh soil.